Introduction

 - (4p) Medical HUD - Issued for free.

 - (4p) Roller Bed - Issued for free.
-More can be acquired easily from medical
+More can be acquired easily from medical.
+Very useful to have to quickly move bodies.

 - (6p) Stasis Bag - Issued for free.
-Rarely need more than 1.
 More can be acquired from medical.

-- (3p) Reagan Canister (Empty) - Rarely needed.
+- (3p) Regent Canister (Empty) - Rarely needed.
 Can be acquired for free from medical.

 - (15p) General Utility Pouch - Useless for Corpsmen, takes up the belt slot for 3 large object holding slots.
 Lose out on Lifesaver Belt.

-- (6p) MS-11 Refill Tank - Situationally useful for Corpsmen using Injectors, free refills extend their use in the field.
+- (6p) MS-11 Refill Tank - Situationally useful for Corpsmen using Injectors, can be filled with a single chemical such as Epiniphrine or Oxycodne and used to refill a autoinjector or hypospray in the field.

 Explosives